sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 | ConvE | 0.83 |  0.98   | 0.91   | 0.73  |
 | EinNet `aaH` | 0.94 |  1.00   | 0.99   | 0.90  |

 At 94% MRR, the equivariant network has a strong showing here and does much better than the classic embedding-based ConvE model and even more recent models.
 Maybe its closer to actually doing some logic reasoning?
 The limitation here is that memory cost is quadratic to number of entities and 1000 entities seems to be the current limit, where as embedding-based methods can scale to millions of entities.
-Further research on design is needed.
+Further research on design is needed for practical applications.

 ### III.3 Permutation symmetry in ARC-AGI problems